rememberSoftwares/yacana/README.md

 ### Saving an Agent state

 Maybe your program needs to start, stop, and resume where it stopped.
-For this usecase Yacana provides a way to store an Agent state on file and load it later.
+For this use case Yacana provides a way to store an Agent state on file and load it later.
 All of the Agent's properties are saved including the History.
 Only checkpoints are lost as they are more of a runtime thing.
 We might include them in the save file if the need arises.

 To save an Agent do the following:
 ```python